Cartoon:

 Digitize:

-Modern term for punching, reflecting the computerized method of converting artwork into a series of commands to be read by an embroidery machines computer.
+Modern term for punching, reflecting the computerized method of converting artwork into a series of commands to be read by an embroidery machine’s computer.
 See Punching.

 Digitizing Tablet: